likemike12345/Bootstrap-Portfolio/README.md

 In order to complete this project I installed

-*bootstrap- for snippets of code that made up sections of the portfolio.
+*bootstrap- For snippets of code that made up sections of the portfolio.

 *"line awesome"- A website containing libraries of icons which I was able to gather a few to use in my portfolio.
 These can be seen in the projects section.